ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

     flake8 .

-This will use the configuration defined in the ``.flake8`` file to run the style checks on the appropriate files within the project and report any errors.
+This uses the configuration defined in the ``.flake8`` file to run the style checks on the appropriate files within the project and report any errors.

 In PyAnsys libraries, flake8 is run as part of the CI/CD for code style.
-This action is run as a required check on pull requests, preventing code in violation of these style rules from being merged into the code base.
+This action is run as a required check on pull requests, preventing code in violation of style rules from being merged into the code base.

 Utilizing Black
 ~~~~~~~~~~~~~~~
 Manually checking for code styling can be a tedious task.
 Luckily,
-there are several python tools for autoformatting code to meet PEP8
+several Python tools for autoformatting code to meet PEP8 standards
-standards to help with this.
+are available to help with this.
 The PyAnsys project suggests the use of the
 the formatting tool `black`_.

-Upon completing a code change, and before committing, `black`_ can be
+On completing a code change, and before committing, `black`_ can be
 run to reformat the code, following the PEP8 guidelines enforced through
 flake8.
 This will limit any manual code changes needed to address style
 rules.

 .. _black: https://black.readthedocs.io/en/stable/

-Optionally, it is possible to automate the use of ``black`` as well.
+Optionally, it is possible to automate the use of ``black``.
+This can be
-This can be done with the tool `pre-commit`_.
+done with the tool `pre-commit`_.
 Setting up a `pre-commit hook
 to run black <https://black.readthedocs.io/en/stable/integrations/source_version_control.html>`_
 will automatically format the code before committing.
-This is the
+This simple way of
-simplest way to incorporate code style checks into the development
+incorporating code style checks into the development workflow to maintain
-workflow with the least amount of manual effort to maintain PEP8 guidelines.
+PEP8 guidelines requires mininmal manual effort.

 .. _pre-commit: https://pre-commit.com/

 Minimum Standards
 ~~~~~~~~~~~~~~~~~
-The following section describes the minimum set of code style standards expected in an PyAnsys library.
+Descriptions follow of the code style standards expected in the minimum set for a PyAnsys library.

 * `W191`_ - **Indentation contains tabs.**